Rainbow-Dreamer/sf2_loader/README.md

                             show_full_path=False,
                             export_args={})

-# track, sfid, bank_num, preset_num: use which instrument to play, you can refer to
+# channel, sfid, bank, preset: use which instrument to play, you can refer to
 # program_select function

 # start, stop: the pitch range, note that these must be strings representing pitches